youmahmy/security-automation-portfolio/Kubernetes Security/Falco Auto-Quarantine Project/README.md

 - Automated incident response through Kubernetes Ingress manipulation
 - Seamless isolation of compromised workloads

-This project's has many use cases.
+This project has many use cases.
 Initially, it was supposed to streamline these parts of the typical Incident Response Plan:

 - Detection
 - Analysis